-Running shoes have a cushion and fit meant for the road or trail.
+A traditional running shoe has a cushion and fit meant for the road or trail.

 This article will walk you through exactly what makes a CrossFit shoe worth the buy and what to look for when you head to the store.

-What are CrossFit-specific shoes?
+What are CrossFit-Specific Shoes?

-There is a range of shoes on the market for women— many in just as impressive of a range of colors and styles, but every good CrossFit shoe boasts a few necessary qualities.
+There is a range of cross training shoes on the market for women— many in just as impressive of a range of colors and styles, but every good CrossFit shoe boasts a few necessary qualities.

 Benefits of CrossFit Shoes